 - and it supports cardiovascular health.

 Ginger tea or capsules are often consumed with meals to improve digestion and help relieve digestive distress.
-New Chapter makes my two favorite products for digestive distressthe overeating associated with the holiday season, pot-luck dinners and party foods.
-Ginger Honey Tonic (also sometimes called Ginger Wonder Syrup or Digestion Ginger Honey Tonic) is a delicious syrup and Gingerforce is a n easy-to-swallow little capsule, easy to always have on hand for when it’s needed.
+New Chapter makes a powerful ginger in a tiny capsule that can be used for the digestive distress, including overeating associated with the holiday season, pot-luck dinners and party foods.
+Ginger Force is an easy-to-swallow little capsule.
 And ginger in nearly any form has been used for centuries for headaches and hangovers, too.

 In Traditional Chinese Medicine (TCM), ginger is called for in hundreds of conditions from stomachache, diarrhea and flatulence to migraines, arthritis pain and upper respiratory infections.
 More than half of all TCM patent prescription formulas contain ginger.
 This is likely due to activities it is believed to possess, including protection of the digestive tract, increasing the efficacy and helping mediate any possible ill effects from other herbs or medicinal ingredients.